Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Conclusion

 \section{Conclusion}

-We presented two constant-approximation algorithms for the unweighted $(k,m)$-CDS problem with $k \geq 4$, and for the weighted $(k,m)$-CDS problem with $(k,m)\neq (1,1)$ in unit disk graphs.
+We presented two constant-approximation algorithms for the unweighted $(k,m)$-CDS problem and for the weighted $(k,m)$-CDS problem in unit disk graphs.
 The first of these is a simple algorithm that can be applied to a fairly general class of graphs, although it is restricted to the unweighted $(k,m)$-CDS problem.
 The second is a primal-dual algorithm that has a better approximation factor and can be applied to the weighted $(k,m)$-CDS problem.

-Computational simulations indicated that the performance of the simple algorithm was not much worse than that of the primal-dual algorithm, although the approximation factor of the simple algorithm was exponential in $k$.
-This approximation factor may be too high, because our analysis was not specific to unit disk graphs except when computing the $m$-dominating set.
-It will be an interesting future work to perform a better analysis of the simple algorithm for unit disk graphs.
+Both algorithms need an assumption that $k \leq m$.

-In addition to the $m$-dominating sets, there are many other variations of dominating sets in graphs.
+Besides the $m$-dominating sets, there are many other variations of dominating sets in graphs.
 For example, a subset $S$ of a node set $V$ is called an \emph{$m$-tuple dominating set} if each node in the graph (including those in $S$) has $m$ neighbors in $S$, and it is called a \emph{vector dominating set} if each node $v$ outside of $S$ has $d(v)$ nodes in $S$ for a given $|V|$-dimensional vector $d$.
 Refer to~\cite{CicaleseMV13} for other variations.
 Our algorithms for the augmentation problem can be used for increasing the connectivity of these variations if each node outside the solution has $k$ neighbors in the solution, where $k$ is the required connectivity.

-For the weighted problem, our primal-dual algorithm requires the ellipsoid method for computing an $m$-dominating set when $k+1 < m$.
+Our primal-dual algorithm for the weighted problem requires the ellipsoid method for computing an $m$-dominating set when $k+1 < m$ (when $m \leq k+1$, using the ellipsoid method can be avoided; see the last paragraph of Section~\ref{subs.dominating}).
 However, the ellipsoid method is not practical, so another interesting future work will be to invent a constant-approximation algorithm for the minimum weight $m$-dominating set problem, that does not rely on the ellipsoid method.